Configuring the application

 filename_split_company_id

 filename_split_company_id is the filename of the CSV file that contains the split company ID data.
+The file specified by filename_split_company_id must exist in the directory specified by the dir_input parameter.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_split_company_id: "split_company_ids.csv"